 - Emergency care should be received immediately and available 24 hours a day. - Persistent symptoms must be treated no later than the end of the following working day after initial contact with the PCP. - Referrals to a specialist should be scheduled within four (4) weeks of a request or shorter as medically indicated. - Non urgent care sick calls should be available within 72 hours of request.
 Prenatal Care patients should be seen within the following timeframes: - 1.
 Three (3) weeks of a positive pregnancy test (home or laboratory) - 2.
 Three (3) weeks of identification of high-risk - 3.
 Seven (7) days of request in first and second trimester - 4.
-Three (3) days of first request in third trimester - Behavioral healthcare must be provided immediately for emergency services, within 24 hours of the request for urgent care, and within ten (10) days of the request for routine care.
+Three (3) days of first request in third trimester - Behavioral healthcare must be provided within 6 hours for non-lifethreatening emergencies, within 48 hours of the request for urgent care and within ten (10) days of the request for routine care.
+Followup routine care visits will be specified at a later date.